S2E/s2e-old/docs/BuildingS2E.rst

 ==========================

 The following steps describe the installation process in detail.
-We assume the installation is performed on an Ubuntu 10.10 64-bit host system (S2E also works on 64-bit Linux, Mac, and Windows systems).
+We assume the installation is performed on an Ubuntu 10.10 64-bit host system (S2E also works on 64-bit Mac systems).

 Build instructions for Windows x64 can be found `here <BuildingS2EWindows.html>`_.